The Most Haunted Places To Stay In Texas

 Book A Room At The Faust

 204 Alamo Plaza, San Antonio, TX 78205

 Open since 1859, The Menger Hotel is unofficially known as the most haunted hotel in Texas.
 The historical property has accommodated several famous guests, including Theodore Roosevelt, Ulysses Grant, and Richard Nixon.
 Over 38 different spirits are said to creep the halls.
 The Menger Hotel embraces its spooky reputation and they even offer some haunted hotel packages.
 If you’re looking for some spooky company during your visit, ask to stay in one of the haunted rooms.
-Even if you don’t encounter anything paranormal, you’ll still enjoy your stay.
-The Menger hotel is absolutely gorgeous!
+Even if you don't encounter anything paranormal, you'll still enjoy your visit.
+The Menger Hotel is absolutely gorgeous!

 4. The Sheraton Gunter Hotel

 205 E Houston St, San Antonio, TX 78205